superfeedr/blog.superfeedr.com/_posts/2015-11-24-null-device.markdown

 js_includes: []
 ---

 Many people, us included, see the web being a complex *operating system*.
-A consequence of this is that we embrace the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) of small components losely coupled using streams for data in and out.
+A consequence of this is that we embrace the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) of small components loosely coupled using streams for data in and out.

 With that in mind, for subscribers, Superfeedr is mostly a piece of code which takes a feed URL as input, and a webhook URL as output to create **subscriptions** which triggers **notifications**.

-As [we've seen recently](/ways-to-use-superfeedr/), once a subscription has been created, a user can then [retrieve](http://documentation.superfeedr.com/subscribers.html#retrieving-entries-with-pubsubhubbub) the content of the feed directly from us[^1].
+As [we've seen recently](http://blog.superfeedr.com/ways-to-use-superfeedr/), once a subscription has been created, a user can then [retrieve](http://documentation.superfeedr.com/subscribers.html#retrieving-entries-with-pubsubhubbub) the content of the feed directly from us[^1].

 Now, if you go even further, there are cases where the user subscribes to a feed, but actually does not care about the notifications at all, because they just want to *retrieve* it from us.
 What happens to the callback url (webhook) then?